Key takeaways

 IP door entry systems have three main components: substations, base stations, and electric locks.

-• Electric locks physically release to unlock the door when signaled.
-The electric lock is the actual physical component that releases to allow a guest to open the door.
+- Electric locks physically release to unlock the door when signaled.
+Electric locks or magnetic locks are the actual physical component that releases to allow a guest to open the door.

 How does an IP door entry system work?